Report on the two-week training at St Joseph’s Home for Chronically Ill Children in Cape Town

 - End-of-Life Care

 - Loss, grief and bereavement

-We made sure to include several case studies from the book which included groupwork and feedback sessions and also some important role playing to assist with learning of important principles.
+Several case studies from the book were used for groupwork and feedback sessions and the training included role playing to assist with learning of important principles of communication.

-A highlight for us was when the trainees formed groups and worked on developing Advance Care Plans for children at the home.
-It was most gratifying to see how they took the knowledge they had gained over the previous week and applied it in this practical way.
+On the final day of training, groups worked on developing Advance Care Plans for children at the home.
+It was gratifying to see how the knowledge gained over the previous week was applied in this practical way.

 Assessment and Feedback

 Pre and post course quizzes revealed a significant improvement in knowledge and awareness regarding children’s palliative care.
-We always ask for honest feedback when providing training and were thrilled with the positive comments that were received.
-Here are just a few:
+Feedback on the training included the following comments:

 - “Thank you for the amazing course and for putting together an amazing book.
 I look forward to referencing my palliative care for children book over the years to come.
 Your passion for palliative care is infectious!”

 - “Understanding that children have similar needs including spiritual needs.
 This is a very new concept I have never thought about before.”

 - “Thank you for a lovely, informative and well-planned course.”